geza3D/UMass-CTF-2024-Write-ups/readme.md

 *The hint was added / I noticed the hint after I figured out the solution myself.

-### My approaches
+### Initial Approaches

 This challenge was a bit more difficult than the previous one.
 Before I did anything, I tried running it through my previous code, but it came back with nonsense.
-I knew I had something else here.
+We have something else here.

-So the same as before, I wanted to look at the shape of wave:
+So, the same as before, let's look at the shape of the wave.

 ![An image of yellow6-maxxing.wav plotted out in Audacity](yellow6-maxxing-wave.png)

-What I've seen was a clean wave with some distortions sprinkled in at the time points.
-So I thought those are what contain the data.
-I was trying to find a way to mark those locations and then use that as a way to obtain binary data.
-But when I printed the data points out, I was surprised to see that it was actually different waves starting from those break point.
+If you have a keen eye for this, you may have spotted how it's encoded but when I was trying to solve it what I saw a clean wave with some distortions sprinkled in at the time points.
+So, I wrongly assumed that those are what contain the data.
+I was trying to find a way to mark those locations and then use that to obtain binary data.
+But when I printed the data points out, I quickly realized that my initial assumption were wrong.
+We can see in the image bellow that there are different waves starting from those distorted looking points.

 ![An image of yellow6-maxxing.wav's data points printed out](yellow6-maxxing-array.png)

+It was pretty lucky that the numpy arrays printed out the values like this because it clearly showed that the patterns changed every 40 data points (though, `Wave_read::getFramerate()` will also give us 40 as the frequency but it wasn't intuitive to me what that meant until I figured this out).

-Unfortunately, I was only looking at the starting numbers.
+Unfortunately, I made the mistake of only looking at the starting numbers.
 I didn't check the numbers after that.
-Honestly, I was pretty lucky that the numpy arrays printed out the values like this, because it clearly showed that the patterns changed every 40 data points (though, `Wave_read::getFramerate()` had also given me 40, but it wasn't intuitive to me what that meant, until I figured this out).

-So my new idea to crack the code was to take every 40th value from the array, and convert that to binary the same way I did for Red40 Maxxing.
-Unfortunately, that also didn't give me any results.
+So, my next cracking attempt was to take every 40th value from the array and convert that to binary the same way I did for **Red40 Maxxing**.
+It's easy to see why that wouldn't work.

+### The solution

-So, I looked at the values in the array again.
-And now I actually noticed that there were not 2 different waves, but actually at least 3!
-It's clearly visible in the image I embeded above.
-So my next and final approach was to find every unique wave.
-I ended up with four unique patterns.
-So my next conclusion was that it was quaternary.
-So I took my unique pattern finding code, and gave it some extra logic.
+After looking at the values in the array again I finally noticed that there were not 2 different waves but actually at least 3.
+So, my next and final approach was to find every unique wave.
+I wrote a simple script to do that, and I ended up with four unique patterns.
+Now, it's rather easy to conclude that it was encoded in quaternary where the different waves represented either 0, 1, 2 or 3.
+So I took my unique pattern finding code and gave it some extra logic.

-### My solution

 At end, I was looking at this code: